drpatrik/yammc/README.md

         - C++14 compliant STL implementation
         - cmake 2.8.8 or later
         - git
-        - SDL2
+        - SDL2 (x64 only)
-        - SDL2_ttf
+        - SDL2_ttf (x64 only)
-        - SDL2_mixer
+        - SDL2_mixer (x64 only)

         The test suit requires catch - Catch will be automatically downloaded and installed as part of the build process

-        Tested under OSX and Windows 10.
+        Tested under OSX and x64 Windows 10.
 It should run under Linux and GCC as well

         OSX / Linux
         -----------